aannenko/simple-python-api/src/README.md

 python -m venv .venv
 python -m pip install -r requirements.txt
 ```

+#### Database setup and seeding
+- The database is automatically created and seeded with initial sightseeing data when you start the app.
+- If you want to reseed or reset the database, you can run the seeding logic manually (see `Database/seed.py`).

 #### Run the application
 In VSCode press F5 to run the application.<br/>